tn3w/flask_Captchaify/README.md

    **Rate Limits (`rate_limit`)**

    The syntax is a bit different from the others, because two values are specified `(rate_limit, max_rate_limit)`.
-The variable rate_limit must be a number indicating how many requests per minute can come from a given ip. max_rate_limit indicates how many requests can come from all ips per minute, also a number.
+The variable rate_limit must be a number indicating how many requests per 10 seconds can come from a given ip. max_rate_limit indicates how many requests can come from all ips per 10 seconds, also a int.

-   Example of a website that has set its rate limit to (20, 1200) for specific ips:
+   Example of a website that has set its rate limit to (20, 300) for specific ips:
    ```python
    rules = [{"rule": ['ip', 'is in', ('1.1.1.1', '1.0.0.1', '8.8.8.8')]}, "change": {"rate_limit": (20, 1200)}]
    ```